ysdy44/Video-Clip-UWP-2/README-EN.md

 ## Function description

 Media Editing Tool, you can trimming, composition, animation, support adjustment, effect, blend. brush, geometry, tracks.
-If you need to edit meida might as well try.
+If you need to edit media might as well try.

 <br/>